-A higher proportion of DEGs was upregulated in aphids feeding on TuYV-infected Arabidopsis, compared to aphids fed on CaMV-infected Arabidopsis (see Table 3a and Supplementary Table S5-6).
+A higher proportion of genes was upregulated in aphids feeding on TuYV-infected Arabidopsis, compared to aphids infesting CaMV-infected Arabidopsis (see Table 3a and Supplementary Table S5-6).
 Two of them (g5369 and g10419) encode chitinases that are essential for insect survival, molting and development (Arakane and Muthukrishnan, 2010).
-Four other genes encode the development-related proteins octopamine receptor Oamb (g15146), homeotic protein distal-less-like protein (g5303), zinc finger protein Elbow (g24564) and bombyxin C-2 like protein (g7214) (Campbell and Tomlinson, 1998; Ding et al., 2017; Wang et al., 2016; Weihe et al., 2004)).
-Thus, compared to CaMV, TuYV infection of Arabidopsis specifically induces higher expression of genes potentially involved in wing formation/development.
+Four other genes encode the development-related proteins octopamine receptor Oamb (g15146), homeotic protein distal-less-like protein (g5303), zinc finger protein Elbow (g24564) and bombyxin C-2 like protein (g7214) (Campbell and Tomlinson, 1998; Ding et al., 2017; Wang et al., 2016; Weihe et al., 2004).
+Thus, compared to CaMV, TuYV infection of Arabidopsis specifically induces higher expression of aphid genes potentially involved in wing formation/development.
 This could promote, as discussed above, the formation of alate individuals with consequences on TuYV dispersal to new plants.

 Interestingly, Myzus feeding on CaMV-infected Arabidopsis showed a different subset of developmental genes expressed at higher levels than Myzus feeding on TuYV-infected Arabidopsis.
 Four of these genes encode cuticle proteins (Table 3b and Supplementary Table S6).
 The fatty acyl-CoA reductase wat-like isoform X1 gene (g11235) that was also expressed at a higher level in the presence of CaMV, compared to TuYV, belongs to a gene family mediating the synthesis of insect cuticular hydrocarbons that are involved in the waterproofing of insect cuticles but also functions in signaling (Blomquist and Ginzel, 2021).
-Further experiments are needed to understand the impact of these gene on acquisition and transmission of non-circulative vs circulative viruses from Arabidopsis.